Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 The `kotlinx.serialization` libraries follow their own versioning, independent of Kotlin.
 You can find the latest release versions on [GitHub](https://github.com/Kotlin/kotlinx.serialization/releases).

-> When you’re not using a specific format library, for example, when you're writing your own serialization format,
+> When you're not using a specific format library, for example, when you're writing your own serialization format,
 > use the `kotlinx-serialization-core` library as the dependency.
 >
 {style="tip"}